 Common course numbering (CCN) makes it easier for students to transfer courses between community and technical colleges in Washington state.
-About a quarter of all community and technical college students graduate with from a two-year college with credits transferred in from another college.
+About a quarter of all community and technical college students graduate from a two-year college with credits transferred in from another college.
 Common course numbering eases that process, because equivalent courses are labeled the same across all colleges.

 Academic Common Course Numbering

 CCN was first implemented in 2006 and included mostly academic transfer, with a limited set of professional-technical courses.